telefonicaid/fiware-keystone-spassword/docs/iotp_saml_idp.md

 These new DOCKER options should be used:

 - SAML_ENDPOINT
-This env var will be expanden in /etc/keystone keystone.conf
+This env var will be expanded in /etc/keystone/keystone.conf

 ```
 [saml]